Deleon History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Leon, Leoni, Leone, Leonelli, Leonetti, Leonie and many more.

-Another 231 words (16 lines of text) are included under the topic Early Deleon Notables in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Deleon Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Deleon Settlers in United States in the 18th Century

 - Abraham Deleon, who landed in Georgia in 1741

 Deleon Settlers in United States in the 19th Century